 How to determine your Unique Value Proposition?

-To make sure European travellers do their business with you and not your competitors, you need a Unique Value Proposition.
-This tells them what unique benefits your product or service offers them.
-To determine these unique benefits, you need to analyse your destination and your product or service.
+To make sure European travellers book with you instead of your competitors, you need a Unique Value Proposition.
+This tells them what unique benefits you offer them.
+To determine these unique values, you need to analyse your destination and your product or service.
 Define your target market and learn from your colleagues and existing customers.
-When you have defined your Unique Value Proposition, use it widely to attract new business!
+When you have your Unique Value Proposition, use it widely to attract new business!

 Why do you need a Unique Value Proposition?

-Your business’s Unique Value Proposition is one of the most important elements of your overall marketing message.
+Your business’s value proposition is one of the most important elements of your overall marketing message.
 A Unique Value Proposition is a basic marketing concept, in which you define what makes your product or service unique and valuable to your target market.
-It tells potential customers why they should do business with you, rather than your competitors.
+It tells potential customers why they should do business with you, rather than with your competitors.